DanyalSarwar325/CareerDynamics_CaseStudy/README.md

 Follow the steps below to set up and run the project in your local environment:

+## 🚀 Extra Features

+ I have used Lucid React for Icons used in Cards.

 1. **Clone the Repository**
    ```bash
    git clone https://github.com/DanyalSarwar325/CareerDynamics_CaseStudy.git

 2. cd CareerDynamics_CaseStudy

 3. Run command - npm i